-The simulated vibration signal was generated by a single (virtual) motor shaft.
+The simulated vibration signal simulate a single (virtual) motor shaft.
 In addition, by modulating the frequency of the rotation speed, virtual bearing- and gear-like components with gear meshes were added.

+4.1.
 Bearings

-The bearing simulation was done as follows: a series of delta functions was first produced at a frequency corresponding to the defect (the BPFO in this case), and then the series was passed through the bearing transmission function.
+The bearing simulation was done as follows: a series of delta functions was first produced at a rate corresponding to the defect (the BPFO in this case), and then the series was convolved with the bearing transmission function.
 The mathematical description of the bearing signal is

-Bsignal(t)=ADeltastn=1Hsin⁡(2π∙RPS∙t)TFb(t) , (16)
+Bsignal(t)=ADeltastn=1Hsin⁡(2π∙RPS∙t), (10)

-where Bsignal is the simulated bearing signal, Deltas is the delta functions series, A is the simulated bearing signal amplitude, H is the number of harmonics, RPS is the rotational speed, and TFb is the transfer function.
+where Bsignal is the simulated bearing signal, Deltas is the delta functions series, A is the simulated bearing signal amplitude, H is the number of harmonics and RPS is the rotational speed.

+4.2.
 Gears

-The simulation allows for two gears, for each of which the following parameters must be determined: amplitude, number of teeth, number of harmonics, and modulations.
-The simulation is produced by constructing periodic signals according to the modulations, which are superimposed on the various harmonics using frequency modulation.
+The simulation allows for two gear wheels, for each of which the following parameters must be determined: amplitude, number of teeth, number of harmonics, and modulations.
+The simulation is produced by constructing periodic signals according to the modulations, which are modulated on the various harmonics using frequency modulation.
 The signal can be mathematically described as follows:

-Gsignalt=An=1Hsin⁡2π∙RPS∙N∙t+FMst, (10)
+Gsignalt=An=1Hsin⁡2π∙(RPS+FMs)dt, (11)

-where Gsignal is the simulated gear signal, N is the number of gear teeth, A is the amplitude of the simulated gear signal, H is the number of harmonics, RPS is the rotational speed, and FMs is the modulated signal (periodic signal).
+here Gsignal is the simulated gear signal, N is the number of gear teeth, A is the amplitude of the simulated gear signal, H is the number of harmonics, RPS is the rotational speed, and FMs is the modulated signal (periodic signal).

+4.2.
 Shaft